Facebook logo

 Preventing Gum Disease and Protecting Your Lungs

-While gum disease doesn’t necessarily cause respiratory issues like pneumonia and COPD, it does trigger an inflammatory response that can make it even harder for air to flow properly through the body.
-The best way to protect your lungs from increased inflammation, then, is to take steps to prevent gum disease.
+While gum disease doesn’t necessarily cause respiratory issues like pneumonia and COPD, it does trigger an inflammatory response that can make it harder for air to flow properly through the body.
+One of the best ways to protect your lungs from increased inflammation, then, is to take steps to prevent gum disease.
 Here’s what experts recommend:

 • Brushing twice per day with a soft-bristled toothbrush and fluoride toothpaste